waldrain/waldrain.github.io/moniwonig.md

 - build platform in walnut tree
 - build platform in the huge waldrain oak or elm trees
 - build treehouse space in waldrain
-- Aussendusche an das Hauswasserwerk Huenerbergweg 30 anschliessen und Aussenbadewanne aufstellen
+- Aussendusche an das Hauswasserwerk Huenerbergweg 30 anschliessen

 ### <a name="todo-dgn"></a>todo dgn